Sports drinks and energy drinks can include anything from sports beverages to vitamin

 For most kids, drinking water before, during, and after playing sports will keep

 them hydrated.
-Some
+Some athletes who

-drink that has sugar and electrolytes.
+has sugar and electrolytes.

 It's best for kids to skip the energy drinks.
 Many of the ingredients haven't been

 studied in children and could be harmful.
 Instead, kids and teens who play sports

 can improve their game through hard work and practice.
 These lessons and values will

 serve them well both on and off the field.